Summary

 YEAR 10

 The start of Year 10 coincided with the day we returned from a trip around the Baltic.
 The weather was glorious and so many more adventures beckoned.
 Unfortunately disaster struck almost immediately when a leak from our heating oil supply permeated our water supply pipe, meaning that we have had to be very much available and on hand for all the expert and contractor visits which remain ongoing.
-Fortunately, retirement has brought me to a place of acceptance and, coupled with resilience and optimism, "it is what it is" seems to have been the phrase of the year.
+Fortunately, retirement has brought me to a place of acceptance and, coupled with resilience and optimism, "it is what it is" became the phrase of the year.

 Comments